Let my people go!

 In an interview about the Exodus story, American Rabbi Sandy Eisenberg Sasso points out the mythic quality of this ancient story, and its central role in Jewish faith, saying, “What happened once upon a time happens all the time….”

-This series will examine the Exodus story for its meaning to us today.
+This series examined the Exodus story for its meaning to us today.
 Many of the themes of the story are important to people in the Bathurst congregation: refugees, freedom, leadership, settlers and colonization.
 What's more, the ancient Israelites’ journey parallels many journeys (physical or spiritual) that we take individually or as a community.
 Perhaps even the departure of this congregation from the former church building to the TSP building, or the current Bathurst 2020 project can be understood in the light of this old story.
 And if we do make our own Exodus journeys, what sustains us in the wilderness, and how do we feel God's presence on the way?

-The next service in this series is:
+Services in this series included:

 Sunday, November 19